 What happens if I overdose (Lactulose Solution)?

-Overdose symptoms may include diarrhea, stomach pain, hot and dry skin, confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, and muscle weakness or limp feeling.
+Overdose symptoms may include confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, and muscle weakness or limp feeling.

 What should I avoid while taking lactulose (Lactulose Solution)?

 Avoid using antacids without your doctor's advice.
-Use only the specific type of antacid your doctor recommends.
-Antacids contain different medicines and some types can make it harder for your body to absorb lactulose.
+Use only the type of antacid your doctor recommends.
+Some antacids can make it harder for your body to absorb lactulose.

 What other drugs will affect lactulose (Lactulose Solution)?

 There may be other drugs that can interact with lactulose.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?